domoritz/leaflet-locatecontrol/README.md

 The locate control fires `startfollowing` and `stopfollowing` on the map object and passes `self` as data.

+### Extending

+To customize the behavior of the plugin, use L.extend to override specific methods.
+Please be aware that functions may change and customizations become incompatible.

+For example:
 ### FAQ

 #### How do I set the maximum zoom level?